 We have charter agreements for the Grand Canyon, Grand Canyon II and Grand Canyon III vessels for use in our robotics operations.
-We amended the charter agreements in February 2016 to reduce the charter rates and, in connection with such reductions, to extend the terms to October 2019 for the Grand Canyon, April 2021 for the Grand Canyon II and May 2023 for the Grand Canyon III.
-We also have a charter agreement for the Deep Cygnus which expires in March 2018.
+In February 2016, we amended the charter agreements to reduce the charter rates and, in connection with those reductions, to extend the terms to October 2019 for the Grand Canyon, to April 2021 for the Grand Canyon II and to May 2023 for the Grand Canyon III.
+We also had a charter agreement for the Deep Cygnus.
+On February 9, 2018, we terminated our charter for the vessel and returned it to its owner.
+The charter had originally been scheduled to end on March 31, 2018.

-In September 2013, we executed a contract with the same shipyard in Singapore that constructed the Q5000.
-This contract is for the construction of a newbuild semi-submersible well intervention vessel, the Q7000, which is being built to North Sea standards.
-This \$346 million shipyard contract represents the majority of the expected costs associated with the construction of the Q7000.
-Pursuant to the original terms of this contract, 20% of the contract price was paid upon the signing of the contract.
-Pursuant to a contract amendment we entered into in June 2015, we agreed to pay the shipyard incremental costs of up to \$14.5 million to extend the scheduled delivery of the Q7000 from mid-2016 to July 30, 2017 and to defer certain payment obligations.
-We paid \$7.3 million of these costs in July 2015 and the remaining costs were to be paid upon the delivery of the vessel.
-Pursuant to a second contract amendment we entered into in December 2015, the remaining 80% is to be paid in three installments, with 20% in June 2016 (payment was made in October 2016 as agreed between the parties).
-20% upon issuance of the Completion Certificate, which is to be issued on or before December 31, 2017, and 40% upon the delivery of the vessel, which at our option can be deferred until December 30, 2018.
-Also pursuant to this second amendment, we agreed to reimburse the shipyard for incremental costs in connection with the further deferment of the Q7000's delivery.
-Incremental costs are capitalized as they are incurred during the construction of the vessel.
-At December 31, 2016, our total investment in the Q7000 was \$194.6 million, including \$69.2 million paid to the shipyard upon signing the contract and the \$69.2 million installment payment in October 2016.
+In September 2013, we executed a contract with the same shipyard in Singapore that constructed the Q5000 for the construction of a newbuild semi-submersible well intervention vessel, the Q7000, to be built to North Sea standards.
+Pursuant to the contract and subsequent amendments, including the third amendment that was entered into in November 2017, 20% of the contract price was paid upon the signing of the contract in 2013, 20% was paid in 2016, 20% was paid in December 2017, 20% is to be paid on December 31, 2018, and 20% is to be paid upon the delivery of the vessel, which at our option can be deferred until December 31, 2019.
+We are also contractually committed to reimburse the shipyard for its costs in connection with the deferment of the Q7000's delivery beyond 2017.
+At December 31, 2017, our total investment in the Q7000 was \$295.8 million, including \$207.6 million of installment payments to the shipyard.
+Currently equipment is being manufactured and/or installed for the completion of the vessel.

-In February 2014, we entered into agreements with Petróleo Brasileiro S.A. ("Petrobras") to provide well intervention services offshore Brazil, and in connection with the Petrobras agreements, we entered into charter agreements with Siem Offshore AS ("Siem") for two newbuild monohull vessels, the Siem Helix 1 and the Siem Helix 2.
+In February 2014, we entered into agreements with Petrobras to provide well intervention services offshore Brazil, and in connection with the Petrobras agreements, we entered into charter agreements with Siem Offshore AS ("Siem") for two newbuild monohull vessels, the Siem Helix 1 and the Siem Helix 2.
 The initial term of the charter agreements with Siem is for seven years from the respective vessel delivery dates with options to extend.
 The initial term of the agreements with Petrobras is for four years with Petrobras's options to extend.
-As part of Petrobras's efforts to reduce its costs structure with many of its suppliers, we and Petrobras began discussions in mid-2015 with respect to potentially amending our contracts in a manner that addressed Petrobras's objectives and was acceptable to us as well.
-Those negotiations were finalized in early June 2016 such that the contracts for the Siem Helix 1, originally scheduled to begin no later than July 22, 2016, were amended to commence between July 22, 2016 and October 21, 2016, with the day rate reduced to a mutually acceptable level, and the contracts for the Siem Helix 2, originally scheduled to begin no later than January 21, 2017, were amended to commence between October 1, 2017 and December 31, 2017, with no change in the day rate.